aredoubles/aredoubles.github.io/_posts/2016-5-26-ImportingShapefiles.md

 ![image](/images/tcc.jpg)

 Coming soon, I'm working on making interactive maps, where you can fully explore the map by zooming, clicking on counties for full information, etc.
-I'm also working on grabbing the species count data from web scrapes, though that work is further away.
+I'm also working on grabbing the species count data directly from web scrapes, though that work is further away.